rtorrent-community/rtorrent-docs/docs/include-cmd-bt.rst

             pieces.sync.timeout ≫ value ‹seconds›
             pieces.sync.timeout.set = value ‹seconds› ≫ 0

-        If the piece hasn't been sync within this time period, immediately mark it for syncing.
+        If the piece hasn't been synced within this time period, immediately mark it for syncing.

     pieces.sync.timeout_safe